-I. Admissions Workshop
+I. Admissions Selection

 For the 1st screening, it usually takes about 4-5 weeks after each application deadline, depending on the volume of applications we receive.
-For the final result after Admissions Workshop (interviews), it takes about 2 weeks.
+For the final result after Admissions Selection (interviews), it takes about 2 weeks.

 In discussion with the Mentor, MSc graduate entrants may receive up to a 10-credit dispensation at enrollment to elective coursework requirements, dependent on their educational background and proposed area of research.
 In terms of completing thesis research and being subsequently examined and graduated, there is no requirement to be enrolled for the full five years.

 If you wish, you can use the "Share Screen" option on Zoom, but it is not mandatory.

 Please refer to this link for details.

 The regular enrollment period is September 1st of the upcoming academic Year.
 However, we can also offer enrollment at the beginning of each semester.
 You may choose early enrollment in May (if you join the Winter Admissions Selection), or late enrollment in January.
 You may also choose to defer to the next academic year but may not defer more than one academic year.
 A request to change the enrollment timing can only be accepted once.

 |May 1st||September 1st||January 1st||May 1st||September 1st||January 1st|